dguaderrama/bootcamp-jb/_posts/2006-distribution/2006-12-20-web-mapping.md

 ## Understanding web mapping

-A map on the Internet shouldn't be just a picture.
-There is potential for interaction, animation, 3D, and more!
-Even better, the Internet can allowus to share our maps and spatial data more effectively than ever.
+A map on the Internet shouldn't be a static picture.
+There is potential for interaction, animation, and 3D!
+Even better, the Internet can allow us to share our maps and spatial data more effectively.

-How does a map work on the web?

-Anatomy of a web map
-Zooming
-Tiling
-Interaction
-Sharing
+We've gone through the steps of putting our data on a map.
+We have styled it and created a legend.
+We split our map into tiles to make it easier and faster to display online.

+Now we will use Javascript, the programming language that allows us to add interaction to websites.
+Various frameworks exist that help people use Javascript for web mapping.
+A framework is simply a library or tool that facilitates the use of the Javascript language.

 ## Web map frameworks